coderefinery/manuals/workshop-playbook.md

 :::spoiler Checklist
   - [ ] Create and host exercise Zoom (with instructor coordinator)
     - [ ] Create exercise groups
-    - [ ] Inform those who we can't accomodate into groups that they can follow stream and need to somehow self-organize
+    - [ ] Inform those who we can't accommodate into groups that they can follow stream and need to somehow self-organize
     - [ ] Communicate exercise Zoom to paricipants (with outreach and marketing coordinator)
+    - [ ] Provide [practical instructions](https://github.com/coderefinery/template-workshop-webpage/issues/73) in the exercise zoom
   - [ ] Makes sure exercise list is communicated (with outreach and marketing coordinator)
   - [ ] List all team leads (who consent to being listed) on the website (with instructor coordinator)
   - [ ] List expert helpers on the website (with instructor coordinator)